Purnima808/SQL-Queries/README.md

-This Project is to showcase CRUID operations on Loans Dataset.
+This Project is to showcase CRUID operations + DDL + DML statements on Loans Dataset.